Bears vs. Bluejays: Second Round Betting Trends, Record ATS, Home/Road Splits

 Baylor vs. Creighton: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 3 seed from the South Region bracket, the Baylor Bears (23-10), face the No. 6 seed Creighton Bluejays (22-12) on Sunday with a spot in the Sweet 16 of the NCAA Tournament on the line.
-Baylor has been installed as a 1.5-point favorite to win this second round matchup, which starts at 7:10 PM on TBS.
-The point total in the matchup is set at 145.5.
+The No. 3 seed Baylor Bears (23-10) are set to take on the No. 6 seed Creighton Bluejays (22-12) with a Sweet 16 berth in the South Region of the bracket up for grabs on Sunday at Ball Arena.
+Baylor is a 1.5-point favorite to advance in this second round matchup, which airs on TBS.
+The point total for the matchup is set at 143.5.

 Baylor vs. Creighton Odds & Info